As an Amazon Associate we earn from qualifying purchases.

-When you wear a standard bra with the closure in the back, you are slightly pushing your breasts flat into your chest.
+When you wear a standard bra with a closure in the back, you are slightly pushing your breasts flat into your chest.
 With a front closure bra, you’re taking the breast tissue and pushing it into the center!
 This helps to more easily give you cleavage.

-When looking for a bra that will create a nice cleavage line, search for one that has some of the features we mentioned above.
+When looking for a bra that will create a nice cleavage line, search for one that has some of the features I mentioned above.
 While a bra might not include all of these aspects, you should be able to find some of these items in a bra you like!